ember-intl/ember-intl/packages/ember-intl-vite/docs/configuration.md

 ## buildOptions

-Build options dictate how translations are loaded and merged.
+Build options change how translations are loaded and merged.

 ```js
 export default {